simple-login/website/content/blog/vs-burner-mail.md

 UX/UI is one of the challenges for SimpleLogin so email alias can be more mainstream and available to the more people.

-We welcome any feedback from existing SimpleLogin users on our UX/UI, so if there's something you'd like to see don't hesitate to let us know!
+We welcome any feedback from existing SimpleLogin users on our UX/UI, so if there's something you'd like to see, don't hesitate to let us know!

 #### Conclusions